Ultrastrong time-dependent light-matter interactions are gauge-relative: Full description of the dipole's motion

 If we approximate ${\bf R}={\dot {\bf R}}t$ as external at the Lagrangian level then the remaining variables are ${\bf r}$ and ${\bf A}_{\rm T}$.
 The $\alpha$-gauge Hamiltonian is

 where the constant kinetic energy $M{\dot {\bf R}}^2/2$, which depends only on the external control, has been neglected.
-This is the Hamiltonian given in Eq. (\ref{h45}).
+This is the Hamiltonian given in Eq. (\ref{h45}) of the main text.
 As Schr\"odinger picture operators these Hamiltonians are related by

 where, as before, $R_{\alpha\alpha'}(t)=\exp[ie(\alpha-\alpha'){\bf r}\cdot {\bf A}_{\rm T}({\bf R}(t))]$.